-Pass-through entities include partnerships, S corporations, and mutual funds.
+Pass-through entities include partnerships, S corporations, and mutual funds that are not publicly offered.
 Deductions of pass-through entities are passed through to the partners or shareholders.
-If the deductions are miscellaneous itemized deductions, they are generally subject to the 2% limit.
+The partners or shareholders can deduct their share of passed-through deductions for investment expenses as miscellaneous itemized deductions subject to the 2% limit.